tcorbat/B2B-tec/week 1/exercise/README.md

 ## Domain Analysis Exercises

-1. Find the “real-world” objects (Candidates)
+1. Find the "real-world" objects (Candidates)
     Please read the Vision document again and the additional requirements document.
 	* Break team into groups of four or five.
     * Find the Candidates: